When the Weatherball is glowing red, warmer weather’s just ahead.

 When the Weatherball is wearing green, no weather changes are foreseen.

 Colors blinking by night and day say, precipitation’s on the way.

-Originally, the National Weather Service would call the bank each day at 4:14 and a bank employee would set the color.
-In 1977 a direct line to the National Weather Service office at the airport allowed it to be updated four times per day via keypad and verified by using binoculars.
+Originally, the National Weather Service called the bank each day at 4:14 p.m. and a bank employee would set the color.
+In 1977, a direct line to the National Weather Service office at the airport allowed it to be updated four times per day via keypad and verified by using binoculars.

 The Weatherball was so popular that it became a cultural icon in the Twin Cities.
 In 1950 Mr. Weatherball was introduced.
 The cartoon gave spirit to the big steel sign and took on a life of his own.
 The Weatherball dining room opened on the top floor of the bank building with Weatherball silverware, placemats, and match books.
 That same year, smaller versions of the Weatherball appeared at nine other Northwestern National Banks in neighborhoods around the Twin Cities.
 Beginning in 1959, customers opening a savings account with a deposit of $25 or more could receive a collectible Weatherball coin bank.

 On Thanksgiving Day in 1982, a fire started by arsonists in the vacant former home of Donaldson’s Department Store destroyed an entire block of downtown Minneapolis–including the Northwestern National Bank building.
 The structure was damaged beyond repair and was scheduled to be demolished.